-To cover the costs associated with operation and of enforcement by the UTC, ORC 4913.03 requires each utility, excavator, developer, and designer who participates in the Ohio Utilities Protection Service (OH811) to register with the PUCO and pay a safety registration fee of no more than \$50.
+To cover the costs associated with operation and enforcement by the UTC, ORC 4913.03 requires each utility, excavator, developer, and designer who participates in the Ohio Utilities Protection Service (OH811) to register with the PUCO and pay a safety registration fee of no more than \$50.

 The PUCO partnered with OH811 to identify utilities, excavators, developers, and designers affected by the statute and develop a list of companies that would potentially be required to pay a registration fee.
 Through conservative fiscal management, the PUCO only required a fee of \$35 for 2023.
-The registration process and associated collection of fees is still ongoing.
-To date the PUCO has collected \$133,665.
-A similar registration is planned for 2024.
+The same \$35 registration fee was required again in 2024.
+The registration process and associated collection of fees are still ongoing.
+To date the PUCO has collected \$221,454 through 2023 registrations and \$229,862 through 2024 registrations.
+A similar registration fee is planned for 2025.